MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 1. Select **Add scope**.
 1. Copy and save the scope value.
 1. Select **Add a client application**.
 In the far right section, in the **Client ID** box, enter the **RootBot identity** app ID you saved before.
 Make sure you use the _RootBot_ identity and not the registration app ID.

+    > [!NOTE]
+    > For client applications, Azure Bot Service does not support single sing-on with the Azure Active Directory B2C identity provider.

 1. Under **Authorized scope**, check the box by the scope value.
 1. Select **Add application**.
 1. In the navigation pane on the left, select **API permissions**.
 It's a best practice to explicitly set the API permissions for the app.